opencomputeproject/HWMgmt-OCP-Profiles/Networking/UsageGuide-ESwitch.md

 }
 ```

-## Get list of Ethernet interfaces
+## Get list of interfaces

-The list of Ethernet interfaces is obtained by retrieving the
-EthernetInterfaces resource on the System of interest.
+The list of Ethernet interfaces is obtained by retrieving the EthernetInterfaces resource on the chassis.

 ```